swiftlang/swift-evolution/proposals/0232-remove-customization-points.md

 and run time.
 So they should only be added if there is a realistic possibility that either of the two reasons above apply.

-In the case of the 4 customization points in this proposal, reason 1 does not apply.
-In fact it could be considered a serious bug if any type implemented these 4 features with anything other than the default observable behavior.
+In the case of the customization points in this proposal, reason 1 does not apply.
+In fact it could be considered a serious bug if any type implemented these features with anything other than the default observable behavior.

-It is also hard to find a good use case for reason 2 – whereas slight slowdowns from the presence of the customization points have been observed.
+It is also hard to find a good use case for reason 2 – whereas slight slowdowns and code size bloatfrom the presence of the customization points have been observed.
+In some cases (for example `suffix(from:)`), the implementation is so simple that there is no reasonable alternative implementation.

 While it is possible that a resilient type's `forEach` implementation might be able to eke out a small performance benefit (for example, to avoid the reference count bump of putting `self` into an iterator), it is generally harmful to encourage this kind of "maybe forEach could be faster" micro-optimization.
 For example, see [here](https://github.com/apple/swift/pull/17387), where error control flow was used in order to break out of the `forEach` early, causing unpleasant